youyanggu/adulteration/web/README.md

 ### Predictions

 The model outputs a table of the top 20 most likely food product categories (out of 131).
 The score represents the following: Given all food products which contains this substance, what fraction of them belong in this category.
 Therefore, the sum of the scores of all 131 categories is 1.
 For a more general purpose analysis, the score can be ignored in favor of the rank.

+## Model

+We trained a [multilayer perceptron](https://en.wikipedia.org/wiki/Multilayer_perceptron) to predict likely food product categories from the hierarchy of a substance.
+The model was trained on the 5000 common ingredients from [FoodEssentials](http://developer.foodessentials.com/) as well as 439 adulterants from [Rapid Alert System for Food and Feed](ec.europa.eu/food/safety/rasff/index_en.htm).
+We view this as a classification problem, where a substance must be classified to belong in one of 131 food product categories.

+For any questions or issues, contact Youyang Gu (yygu@csail.mit.edu).